-Perfect on Lahanodolmades, with meat or with vegetables, this easy Greek Avgolemono Sauce is refreshing and addictive!
+This easy Greek Avgolemono Sauce recipe is refreshing and addictive!
 Ready in 15 minutes or less, all you need is 4 ingredients that you probably already have on hand.
-My version is gluten-free and also paleo, whole30 & keto-friendly.
+Perfect on Lahanodolmades, with meat or with vegetables!

 This Avgolemono Sauce is going to blow your mind!
-For something so simple is has so much flavour, and elevates any dish it meets.
+For something so simple it has so much flavor and elevates any dish it meets.
 It’s one of those recipes that you think about the next day…and the next day…

-For the starch, add tapioca starch to keep it paleo and whole30 friendly, however, cornstarch will work in a pinch as well.
+For the starch, add tapioca starch to keep it paleo and whole30 friendly, however, cornstarch or wheat flour will work in a pinch as well.
 Make sure you mix up the starch-broth paste (more info in the recipe) a little at a time so it doesn’t turn lumpy.

-I love that this sauce can be made in just 15 minutes.
-I’ve often made it on a whim when dinner just needed a little something extra, and a simple creamy egg-lemon sauce would hit the spot.
-So easy and so quick, not to mention healthy as well!
-What’s not to love about Avgolemono Sauce?
+- Quick: I love that this sauce can be made in just 15 minutes.
+I’ve often made it on a whim when dinner just needed a little something extra, and a simple creamy egg-lemon mixture would hit the spot.

 - Lemon: The juice from 2 freshly squeezed lemons is added to this recipe.
 It’s deliciously tart.
 I haven’t tried making it with store-bought lemon juice, but I may be fine.
 Let me know if you try it that way!

-- Starch: I went for tapioca starch to keep this recipe paleo and whole30 friendly.
+- Starch: Here is my secret ingredient!
+I went for tapioca starch to keep this recipe paleo and whole30 friendly.
 Cornstarch would work, and traditionally the Greeks use wheat flour.

-This Avgolemono is an amazing sauce to pair with meats, fish, and vegetables!
+This Avgolemono is an amazing sauce to pair with meats, fish, vegetables, and traditional Greek soups!
 Here is a breakdown of my suggestions:

 Vegetables: Baked or raw, as a dip